-Services that are covered for you What you must pay when you get these services Outpatient substance abuse services Medicare-covered Individual Sessions; Medicare-covered Group Sessions 0% or 20% coinsurance for outpatient individual therapy.◊ 0% or 20% coinsurance for outpatient group therapy visit.◊ A referral and prior authorization is required for Outpatient substance abuse services. ◊Your cost-sharing is determined by your level of Medicaid eligibility.
+Services that are covered for you What you must pay when you get these services Outpatient substance abuse services Medicare-covered Individual Sessions; Medicare-covered Group Sessions 0% or 20% coinsurance for outpatient individual therapy.◊ 0% or 20% coinsurance for outpatient group therapy visit.◊ A referral and prior authorization are required for outpatient substance abuse services. ◊ Your cost-sharing is determined by your level of Medicaid eligibility.
 Contact your Medicaid plan.
 Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-0% or 20% coinsurance for ambulatory surgical center.◊ 0% or 20% coinsurance for outpatient surgery.◊ A referral and prior authorization is required for outpatient surgery services. ◊Your cost-sharing is determined by your level of Medicaid eligibility.
+0% or 20% coinsurance for ambulatory surgical center.◊ 0% or 20% coinsurance for outpatient surgery.◊ A referral and prior authorization are required for outpatient surgery services. ◊ Your cost-sharing is determined by your level of Medicaid eligibility.
 Contact your Medicaid plan.

+Over-the-counter card

-Services that are covered for you What you must pay when you get these services Over-the-counter card Covered services include: \$25 per month to be used at participating stores.
-Funds provided through a loyalty card.
-Items available for purchase include over-the-counter medicines and health-related items.
-Nicotine Replacement Therapy (NRT) is available under this benefit.
-Please visit our website to see our list of covered over-the-counter items.
+- \$30 per month to be used at participating stores. - Funds provided through a loyalty card. - Items available for purchase include over-the-counter medicines and health-related items. - Nicotine Replacement Therapy (NRT) is available under this benefit.

+Please visit our website to see our list of covered over-thecounter items.

 Unused monthly amount does not rollover into following month.

-Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Partial hospitalization services

+"Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.

 Note: Because there are no community mental health centers in our network, we cover partial hospitalization only as a hospital outpatient service.

-0% or 20% coinsurance for partial hospitalization services.◊ A referral and prior authorization is required for partial hospitalization services. ◊Your cost-sharing is determined by your level of Medicaid eligibility.
+0% or 20% coinsurance for partial hospitalization services.◊

+A referral and prior authorization are required for partial hospitalization services.

+♦Your cost-sharing is determined by your level of Medicaid eligibility.
 Contact your Medicaid plan.

-Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP, if 0% or 20% coinsurance for Medicare-covered visits.◊ Authorization is required for some services.
+Physician/Practitioner services, including doctor's office visits

+- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including: Urgently needed services; PCP visits; Physician specialist visits; Mental health specialist services for individual or groups sessions; Psychiatric services for individual or group sessions;

+0% or 20% coinsurance for Medicare-covered visits.◊

+Prior Authorization is required for some services.
 Please refer to the benefit section in Chapter 4 for more information.

-your doctor orders it to see if you need medical treatment Certain telehealth services including consultation, diagnosis, and treatment by a physician or practitioner for

-◊Your cost-sharing is determined by your level of Medicaid eligibility.
+♦Your cost-sharing is determined by your level of Medicaid eligibility.
+Contact your Medicaid plan.